-Richard Bossons is a Registered Architect and a Fellow of the Chartered Society of Designers.
+Richard Bossons is an Architect and a Fellow of the Chartered Society of Designers.
 He was a co-opted member of the Chilterns Conservation Board Planning Committee advising on design, and was on the CCB committee responsible for the new edition of the Chilterns Building Design Guide.

 Richard’s award-winning practice has designed buildings and interiors for many large and well-known companies, including working as a consultant to Xerox for nearly 30 years, involved in over 80 projects in the UK and internationally.

 Projects have been wide-ranging including office buildings for over 800 staff, sensitively designed houses and barn conversions in the Chiltern Hills, eco-housing and holiday apartments in Somerset, a Hindu Centre in London, offices and an apartment in Moscow, a West End shop, and Internet Data Centres for major US corporations.
 Product design has included furniture, a ceramic tile range, light switches, a partitioning system, taps, and prefabricated bathroom modules.